Human-Animal Interaction

 HAI research team with their dogs

-Human-Animal Interaction (HAI) refers to any relationship or interaction between a person and a non-human animal.
+Human-Animal well-being research refers to the study of how relationships or interactions between a person and a non-human animal can impact the well-being of both groups involved.
 While humans have lived alongside animals for thousands of years, research in this field is relatively new.
-One key aspect of HAI is the human-animal bond—a mutually beneficial relationship that can influence the health and well-being of both people and animals.
+One key aspect of human-animal well-being research is the human-animal bond—a mutually beneficial relationship that can influence the health and well-being of both people and animals.
 Some studies suggest that interacting with animals may improve physical and mental health, as well as enhance aspects of daily life.
 Similarly, certain interactions may benefit animals, potentially reducing anxiety and promoting better health.
 However, these effects are not universal, and further rigorous research is needed to fully understand the outcomes of human-animal interactions.

 Invest in a Healthier Future